ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 using `R` code, plain-text control files, and SS3 model configurations.
 `ss3sim` also allows for random seeds to be set when generating observation and process error.
-In combination these features make simulations repeatable across computers and operating systems (Windows, OS X, and Linux).
+In combination, these features make simulations repeatable across computers and operating systems (Windows, OS X, and Linux).
 *Flexible*: `ss3sim` inherits the flexibility of SS3 and can therefore implement many